How Often You Should Change the Soil in Your Houseplants—and the Best Way to Do It

 How Often to Replace the Soil

 It really depends on the plant, says Myers.
-"Faster-growing houseplants like pothos and African violets will benefit from annual repotting [with fresh soil].
-Slower-growing plants like cacti and sansevieria, or mother-in-law's tongue, can be repotted every one-and-a-half to two years."
+"Faster-growing houseplants, like pothos and African violets, will benefit from annual repotting [with fresh soil].
+Slower-growing plants, like cacti and sansevieria, or mother-in-law's tongue, can be repotted every one-and-a-half to two years."

-When to Replace with Fresh Soil
+When to Replace the Soil

-Do You Need to Change the Pot?
+When to Change the Pot

 If you want to keep the size of a plant the same as it is, use the same pot but change the soil.
 If you want to give a plant more room to grow, use a new pot that's no more than an inch or two larger than what it's currently in.
 Don't make the mistake of putting a small plant in a too-big pot.
 "The plant is going to have a hard time getting enough air," says Myers, and without an adequate air supply, it won't last long.

-What Kind of Soil to Use
+Types of Soil to Use

 What keeps plants happy and well-nourished is a potting mix, which is a light and fluffy combo of peat moss, pine bark, and perlite or vermiculite.
 Never use garden soil, which is too dense for a potted plant.
-"It contains clay or sand, which won't let the plants breathe enough or get enough oxygen to the roots," explains Myers.
+"It contains clay or sand, which won't let the plants breathe enough or get enough oxygen to the roots," says Myers.
 "Your plants will not flourish."
 You can find potting mix at any garden center or nursery.

 When you are ready to replace your plant's soil, follow these tips from Jayson Opgenorth, the director of horticulture for LiveTrends Design Group:

 - Slightly squeeze the current pot.